chef-boneyard/chef-web-docs-2016/includes_resources_provisioning/includes_resources_provisioning_aws_eip_address_attributes.rst

    * - ``driver``
      - |driver_provisioning|
    * - ``machine``
-     - Use to specify the xxxxx.
+     - Use to specify the machine to be provisioned.
    * - ``managed_entry_store``
      - |managed_entry_store| For example: ``Chef::Provisioning.chef_managed_entry_store(self.chef_server)``.
    * - ``name``